Sikorsky S-51 in 1/72 scale

 It has about 50 basic plastic parts and an etched metal fret for detail parts.

-I also bought a separate masking set CM7201 (for use with the MPM kit, to be discussed in a future article).
+I also bought a separate masking set CM7201 (for use with the MPM kit seen on page 2).

-A small decal sheet is also in the kit for:
+A small decal sheet in the LF Models S-51 kit has markings for:

 S-51 Dutch ex "PH-HAA" and later to MLD, first yellow scheme, 1953;

 S-51 Yugoslav Air Force, 199th group, 1954;

 S-51 Italian Air Force 1954 in an aluminium scheme.

 All decals are on 1 carrier film, so cut out each one as needed with a fine scissor.